cbworden/shake-doc/technical_guide.rst

 Much of the discussion above was centered on the use of GMPEs (and IPEs) and getting the best set of estimates from them (through bias, basin corrections, finite faults, and directivity).
 But the users may also supply their own grids of estimates for any or all of the ground motion parameters.
-ShakeMap is indifferent as to the way these estimates are generated - as long as they appear in a GMT grid in the event's input directory, they will be used in place of the GMPE's estimates.
+ShakeMap is indifferent as to the way these estimates are generated---as long as they appear in a GMT grid in the event's input directory, they will be used in place of the GMPE's estimates.
 (See the `Software Guide <_static/SoftwareGuideV3_5.pdf>`_ for the specifications of these input files.)
-If available, the user should also supply grids of uncertainties for the corresponding parameters - if not, ShakeMap will use the uncertainties produced by the GMPE.
+If available, the user should also supply grids of uncertainties for the corresponding parameters---if not, ShakeMap will use the uncertainties produced by the GMPE.

-This facility allows the user to employ more sophisticated numerical ground-motion modeling techniques, ones that may include fault slip distribution and 3-D propagation effects, for example, not achievable using empirical GMPEs.
-The peak-ground motion output grid of such calculations can be rendered with ShakeMap, allowing users to visualize and employ familiar ShakeMap products.
+User-supplied input motions allow the user to employ more sophisticated numerical ground-motion modeling techniques, ones that may include fault slip distribution and 3-D propagation effects, for example, not achievable using empirical GMPEs.
+The PGM output grid of such calculations can be rendered with ShakeMap, allowing users to visualize and employ familiar ShakeMap products.
+For instance, see the ShakeCast scenario described in :ref:`sec_shakemap_applications`.

 Uncertainty
 ------------

-As mentioned above, some of the products of grind are grids of uncertainty for each parameter.
+As mentioned above, some of the products of *grind* are grids of uncertainty for each parameter.
 This uncertainty is the result of a weighted average combination of the uncertainties of the various inputs (observations, converted observations, and estimates) at each point in the output.
-These gridded uncertainties are provided in the file uncertainty.xml (see :ref:`sec_interpolated_grid_file` for a description of the file format).
+These gridded uncertainties are provided in the file *uncertainty.xml* (see :ref:`sec_interpolated_grid_file` for a description of the file format).

 Because we also know the GMPE uncertainty over the grid, we can compute the ratio of the total ShakeMap uncertainty to the GMPE uncertainty.
-For the purposes of computing this uncertainty ratio, we use PGA as the reference ground motion parameter.
+For the purposes of computing this uncertainty ratio, we use PGA as the reference IM.

 Continuing with the Northridge earthquake ShakeMap example, :num:`Figure #figure1-12` presents the uncertainty maps for a variety of constraints.
-The sequence of four maps progresses hypocenter-  only; finite fault added (red rectangle), hypocenter and strong motion stations (triangles) only and finally finite fault and strong motion stations.
+The sequence of four maps progresses hypocenter-only; finite fault added (red rectangle), hypocenter and strong motion stations (triangles) only and finally finite fault and strong motion stations.

 .. _figure1-12: